How to Find a College Roommate: 6 Essential Tips

 - Substance-free groups for those who want to avoid alcohol and drugs

 Frequently Asked Questions About How to Find a College Roommate

-Give other students a sense of who you are as a person and a roommate.
-Include the basics: your name, your age, your college major, and where you're from.
-Then add insight into your personality, such as your hobbies, interests, sports team allegiances, and favorite books and movies.
+In your profile, give other students a sense of who you are, both as a person and as a roommate.
+Include the basics like your name, your age, your major, and where you're from.
+Then add some deeper insight into your personality, such as your hobbies, interests, sports team allegiances, and favorite books and movies.

-You should start looking for a college roommate the summer before the school year begins, although you can begin your search as soon as you're accepted to college.
+You should start looking for a college roommate the summer before the school year begins, though you can begin your search as soon as you're accepted to college.

 Avoid leaving it until the last minute.
 If you wait until the week before the fall term starts, you might struggle to find a good match or by then will have already been matched with a random roommate by your school.

 What is the safest way to find a college roommate?

 If you can find a friend to be your roommate, or if a trusted friend can vouch for a potential roommate, that's a great place to start.
 If you discover a potential roommate online, use caution and common sense.
 Try to meet that person first through a video call or in person at a public place like a coffee shop.